Pencil Beam Antenna

 Figure 1: A beam „thin like a pencil”

 Antennas that bundle extremely strongly in azimuth and elevation are often referred to as pencil beam antennas, although they do not actually form their own type of antenna.
-For example, the phased array antenna can emit a pencil beam “thin as a pencil”.
+For example, the phased array antenna can emit a beam “thin as a pencil”.
 Pencil beam antennas are used as target tracking radar.
 Real 3D radars like the RRP-117 also use pencil beams.
-In multi-function radar sets with digital antenna pattern formation, different pencil beams are formed simultaneously only on the receiving path, while at the transmitting moment, for example, a wide fan pattern illuminates all directions simultaneously.
+In multi-function radar sets with digital beam forming, different pencil beams are formed simultaneously only on the receiving path, while at the transmitting moment, for example, a wide fan pattern illuminates all directions simultaneously.